 Learning the Follower’s Objective Function in Sequential Bilevel Games

 We consider bilevel optimization problems in which the leader has no or only partial knowledge about the objective function of the follower.
 The studied setting is a sequential one in which the bilevel game is played repeatedly.
-This allows the leader to learn the objective function of the follower over time.
-We focus on two … Read more
+This allows the leader to learn the objective function (values) of the follower over time.
+We focus on … Read more

-Connections and Reformulations between Robust and Bilevel Optimization
+Connections between Robust and Bilevel Optimization

 Robust and bilevel optimization share the common feature that they involve a certain multilevel structure.
 Hence, although they model something rather different when used in practice, they seem to have a similar mathematical structure.
-In this paper, we analyze the connections between different types of robust problems (strictly robust problems with and without decision-dependence of … Read more
+In this paper, we analyze the connections between different types of robust problems (static robust problems with and without decision-dependence of … Read more

 An Exact Method for Nonlinear Network Flow Interdiction Problems